Automattic/wc-calypso-bridge/readme.txt

 1. Activate the plugin through the 'Plugins' screen in WordPress

 == Changelog ==

+* 1.1.1
+* Bail early if Woo is not active or present

 * 1.1.0
 * decrease padding on table per page select in Calypso